 - To conduct and disseminate innovative scientific research that impacts the discipline and provides service to the community.

 - To train outstanding doctoral-level research scientists and practitioners.

 - To provide a one-of-a-kind undergraduate education that prepares students for life-long learning through the development of critical thinking skills and a broad intellectual perspective.

-The Psychology faculty is engaged in innovative research programs in diverse areas of specialization.
+Faculty in Psychological and Brain Sciences are engaged in innovated research programs in diverse areas of specialization.
 Recognized both nationally and internationally, faculty members have received numerous awards for research, teaching, and service.
-Collectively, the faculty hold several million dollars in research grants from the National Science Foundation, National Institute of Mental Health, as well as other federal and/or state agencies and foundations.
+Collectively, the faculty hold several million dollars in research grants from the National Science Foundation, National Institute of Mental Health, as well as other federal and state agencies and foundations.

-We offer a Ph.D. in five areas of specialization: Behavioral and Cellular Neuroscience, Clinical Psychology, Cognition & Cognitive Psychology, Industrial/Organizational Psychology, & Social & Personality Psychology.
-The Department enrolls approximately 100 graduate students and offers numerous opportunities for student collaboration with faculty.
-The student-faculty ratio is roughly 3:1, which allows individualized attention to develop research and/or professional skills.
-The Clinical Psychology Program is accredited by the American Psychological Association.
+We offer a PhD in five areas of specialization: Behavioral and Cellular Neuroscience, Clinical Psychology, Cognition and Cognitive Neuroscience, Industrial-Organizational Psychology, and Social and Personality Psychology.
+The department enrolls approximately 100 graduate students and offers numerous opportunities for student collaboration with faculty.
+The student to faculty ratio is roughly 3:1 which allows individualized attention to develop research and professional skills.
+The Clinical Psychology program is accredited by the American Psychological Association.

-In addition to our 6 areas of specialization, we have overlapping research interests that bridge traditional areas of psychology.
+In addition to our five areas of specialization, we have overlapping research interests that bridge traditional areas of psychology.
 These research themes include: